Court Internship - Different Aspects

 Okay, now that you read it you would have already smirked or sulked and decided to skip this article.
 But, wait!
 Let me show you the beautiful sides of a court internship.
 Now that you’ve yawned already, hope this article puts a smile on your face and craves on your heart to do your court internship happily.
 Ready?
 Scroll down to know more.

-So, those of you have chosen law just to avoid science and maths, thinking that merely by memorizing Bare Acts will help you to gain knowledge and more clients in future, and then your view is absolutely wrong.
-Yes, quoting few sections immediately without seeing your Bare Acts will help you impress your senior advocates and your clients might develop a little more of confidence on you, but there are things that neither law school nor Bare Acts or Bare Texts will teach you.
+So, those of you who have chosen law just to avoid science and maths, thinking that merely memorizing Bare Acts will help you to gain knowledge and more clients in future, and then your view is absolutely wrong.
+Yes, quoting a few sections immediately without seeing your Bare Acts will help you impress your senior advocates and your clients might develop a little more confidence in you, but there are things that neither law school nor Bare Acts or Bare Texts will teach you.

 Let me tell you the hard-core truth.
 It is just like a cooking game you played with your toys in childhood.
 Was it real?
 Then you got your answer and my reply.
 Moot courts are just to hone your tackling skills and kill that tiniest fear that keeps blocking your eyes towards big opportunities but it has nothing to do with court mannerisms or anything related to court.